shogun-toolbox/shogun/doc/md/README_developer.md

 }
 ```

-which could be compiled with g++ -lshogun minimal.cpp -o minimal and obviously
+which could be compiled with `g++ -I/usr/include/shogun -lshogun minimal.cpp
-does nothing (apart form initializing and destroying a couple of global shogun
+-o minimal` and obviously does nothing (apart form initializing and destroying
-objects internally).
+a couple of global shogun objects internally).

 In case one wants to redirect shoguns output functions SG_DEBUG, SG_INFO,
 SG_WARN, SG_ERROR, SG_PRINT etc, one has to pass them to init_shogun() as